-Hundreds of organisations across New Zealand use DISC based behavioural assessments every year.
+Globally, thousands of organisations use DISC based behavioural assessments every year.
 DISC assessment tools are practical, easy to understand and implement.
 They are used to promote productivity and teamwork, support recruitment decisions and enhance communication.
 Organisations and their employees quickly adapt to DISC theory and apply it comfortably in their day to day interactions.

 The success of the DISC model is primarily based on its user-friendliness.
 It is easy to learn and most importantly, easy to use.
 By using the DISC concepts, managers can communicate and lead better, and salespeople close more sales.
-Behavioural profiling assists organisations to enhance training and eliminate expensive mistakes, wasted resources and time, and costly problems.
+Behavioural assessments help to enhance training and eliminate expensive mistakes, wasted resources and time, and costly problems.

 The Extended DISC® behavioural assessment comprises 24 questions (48 sub-questions).
 Although they sound rather straightforward, DISC profile assessments provide surprisingly accurate insights into human behaviour.
-DISC supports Kiwi businesses to recognise the strengths of their people, their development areas, and what motivates and what demotivates them.
+DISC helps businesses to recognise their people's strengths, development areas, what motivates and what demotivates them.
 Based on the highly validated and acclaimed Extended DISC® model, the ipsative style assessment identifies both a person's 'natural' and 'adapted' behavioural style - something many profiling tools fail to do.

 CEO's, Executives, Team Leaders, Project Managers to recruit and develop future talent.

-Our questionnaire is available in 70+ languages, including Maori, and use gender neutral language.
+Our questionnaire is available in 70 + languages and reports use gender neutral language.

 The questionnaire takes 8-10 minutes to answer and the report is emailed to you within minutes.

-Our questionnaire is validated every two years and recieves high reliability and validity scores.
+Our questionnaire is validated every two years and receives high reliability and validity scores.

 Get the Best from your People

-Use behavioural profiling to understand your people's strengths, development areas, what motivates and demotivates them, and how best to communicate and retain them.
+Use DISC Profile Reports to understand your people's strengths, development areas, what motivates and demotivates them, and how best to communicate and retain them.
 Choosing employees or promoting employees into positions that suits their behavioural style is vital in achieving success.
 The outcome will lead to increased sales and customer satisfaction and a harmonious working atmosphere.